bklevence/bklevence.github.io/_pages/about.md

 Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
 Shop wrangler, sophomore advisor, and Tabletop club Advisor.
 Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### UArts
+#### Pre-College Program

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+#### Industrial Design Shop

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### String Theory Schools

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### The Free Library of Philadelphia

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### YOUmedia / National Writing Project

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### MakerED Intel Explorers Program

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### The Franklin Institute and University of Pennsylvania GSE

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### The Village of Arts and Humanities

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+### Apple Store Walnut St.

+Teacher of Technology and Engineering with various courses such as Freshman Engineering Foundations, Sophomore Innovation & Invention, and Senior Level Open Ingenuity Lab.
+Shop wrangler, sophomore advisor, and Tabletop club Advisor.
+Obtained a CE and Provisional Certificate in Technology and enrolled in an Alternate Route teaching program as of Summer 2018.

+## Education

+### New Jersey City University

+Currently enrolled in the New Pathways to Teaching in NJ Masters in Secondary Education Program.
+Expected Completion Summer 2020.

+### The University of the Arts

+B.S.
+Industrial Design, Class of 2014.
+Student Employee of the Year 2014.

+### HASTAC Scholar

+HASTAC Scholar during the 2013-2014 academic year.

+### Maker Corps Mentorship Program

+Training led by the Maker Education Initiative, Summer 2013.

 ---

 ## Engagements and ETC